OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 Also confirm that the context path and version match a deployed application.

 This is treated as a warning during deployment, but an error if encountered during the Tomcat start/stop step.

+### JAVA-DEPLOY-ERROR-0001
+The `Deploy a package` step was used with an unsupported package.
+This step does not support specialized file formats, like those used with Java packages.

+You may want to use a step like `Deploy Java Archive` instead.